vinpel/gaspSync/README.md

 ONLY FOR TEST FOR NOW

-A in progress php implementation of the mozilla 1.5 sync service.
+Since Firefox 29, Mozilla use the 1.5 sync protocol.

+Before that i used a Synology Nas to sync from all my computers my bookmark.

+Mozilla give a python self hosting script, i wanted to use a simple PHP app like before.

+**So i build one.**

-The goal is to be able to install it on a Nas.
+The final goal is to have a simple install on a Synology NAS or other models (it's a PHP app ).

-What works :
+__Implemented :__

+- Token 1.5 Server : publish token and validate Hawk token security.
- - Sync storage 1.5 Server (tested with firefox for computer)
+- Sync storage 1.5 Server : store Bso objects like bookmarks, tab, history, password.
- - Token 1.5 Server

-What doesn't works :
- - Fxa account (you need to use the Fxa official account for now)
+- Assertion creation and validation : be able to accept and verifiy an assertion from an account server.

+__Not implemented :__

+- account server.
+- content server : create, update account, change password ...